aiven/devportal/docs/products/postgresql/howto/migrate-aiven-db-migrate.rst

 ``aiven-db-migrate`` performs a schema dump and migration first to ensure schema compatibility.

 It supports both logical replication, and using a dump and restore process.
 Logical replication is the default method which keeps the two databases synchronized until the replication is interrupted.

+.. topic:: Restrictions on logical replication

+   Before you use the logical replication method, make sure you know and understand all the restrictions it has.
+For details, check out `Logical replication restrictions <https://www.postgresql.org/docs/15/logical-replication-restrictions.html>`_.

 If the preconditions for logical replication are not met for a database, the migration falls back to using ``pg_dump``.

 ..
 Note::